MerchantPug/origins-datapacks/inchling-variant/README.md

 An Inchling modification that changes stuff to fit within my own design preferences.
 This is pretty much a "What if I designed Inchling" datapack.

+I would personally recommend playing this with a keybind crawl mod, so you can still go through slabs and stairs.

-For the Bitesized version, which keeps the Inchling at its original size, please check when the Origin is released.
+For the Bitesized version, which keeps the Inchling at its original size, please go [here.](https://github.com/MerchantPug/origins-datapacks/tree/main/inchling-variant-bite-sized)

 ### Changelog
 - Updated descriptions to be much less wordy.